Skyyo/samples/README.md

 - check if exoplyaer sample with indexes is reliable when used with paging library
 - memory leaks in compose section
 - add flexible autocomplete & auto-fill sample/samples
 - add reselect bottomBar tab listener and dispatch this event to the composable.
-Might we use arguments based approached?
+- try out [media3](https://android-developers.googleblog.com/2021/10/jetpack-media3.html?m=1) and think whether it makes sense, and what are its strong sides

   # License